 Performance outcomes Acceptable outcomes Applicant response The road to the frontage of the premises is constructed to provide for the safe and efficient movement of: (a) pedestrians and cyclists to and from the site; (b) pedestrians and cyclists adjacent to the site; (c) vehicles on the road adjacent to the site; (d) vehicles to and from the site; (e) emergency vehicles.
 The road to the frontage of the site is constructed in accordance with the Design Guidelines set out in Sections D1 and D3 of the Planning scheme policy SC5 - FNQROC Regional Development Manual, for the particular class of road, as identified in the road hierarchy.
 AO12.2 There is existing road, kerb and channel for the full road frontage of the site.
-Proposal complies or is capable of complying.
+Proposal complies.
 AO12.3 Road access minimum clearances of 3.5 metres wide and 4.8 metres high are provided for the safe passage of emergency vehicles.
-Proposal complies or is capable of complying.
+Proposal complies.
 Alterations and repairs to public utility services PO13 Infrastructure is integrated with, and efficiently extends, existing networks.
 AO13 Development is designed to allow for efficient connection to existing infrastructure networks.
-Proposal complies or is capable of complying.
-PO14 Development and works do not affect the efficient functioning of public utility mains, services or installations.
-AO14.1 Public utility mains, services and installations are not required to be altered or repaired as a result of the development; or Proposal complies or is capable of complying.
+N/A PO14 Development and works do not affect the efficient functioning of public utility mains, services or installations.
+AO14.1 Public utility mains, services and installations are not required to be altered or repaired as a result of the development; or Proposal complies.
 AO14.2 Public utility mains, services and installations are altered or repaired in association with the works so that they continue to function and satisfy the relevant Design Guidelines set out in Section D8 of the Planning scheme policy

+Performance outcomes Acceptable outcomes Applicant response

+SC5 - FNQROC Regional Development Manual.

+Construction management

-Performance outcomes Acceptable outcomes Applicant response SC5 - FNQROC Regional Development Manual.
-Construction management PO15 Work is undertaken in a manner which minimises adverse impacts on vegetation that is to be retained.
+PO15 Work is undertaken in a manner which minimises adverse impacts on vegetation that is to be retained.
 AO15 Works include, at a minimum: (a) installation of protective fencing around retained vegetation during construction; (b) erection of advisory signage; (c) no disturbance, due to earthworks or storage of plant, materials and equipment, of ground level and soils below the canopy of any retained vegetation; (d) removal from the site of all declared noxious weeds.
-Proposal is capable of complying.
+N/A

 PO16 Existing infrastructure is not damaged by construction activities.
 AO16 Construction, alterations and any repairs to infrastructure is undertaken in accordance with the Planning scheme policy SC5 - FNQROC Regional Development Manual.
 Note - Construction, alterations and any repairs to State- controlled roads and rail corridors are undertaken in accordance with the Transport Infrastructure Act 1994.
+N/A

-Proposal is capable of complying.
-For assessable development For assessable development High speed telecommunication infrastructure PO17 Development provides infrastructure to facilitate the roll out of high speed telecommunications infrastructure.
+For assessable development

+High speed telecommunication infrastructure

+PO17 Development provides infrastructure to facilitate the roll out of high speed telecommunications infrastructure.
 AO17 No acceptable outcomes are prescribed.
-Proposal complies or is capable of complying.
-Trade waste Trade waste PO18 AO18 N/A
+N/A

+Trade waste

+PO18 A018 Proposal complies.